Is home to a male protective spirit who saved a life and gives life-saving warnings.

 Has been described as an older southern gentleman, clean shaven with white hair, wearing an older era duck suit, with a string tie.
 His see through apparition was 6 ft tall, and has appeared to residents about to face danger of some kind.

-The entity of Avery has appeared to other residents in the kitchen, moments before a fire broke out because of faulty wiring, which is a common problem in older homes.
+He has appeared to other residents in the kitchen, one time just moments before a fire broke out because of faulty wiring (which is a common problem in older homes).

 It appears to be.